reactioncommerce/reaction/packages/api-plugin-fulfillment-method-pickup-store/README.md

 This plugin Implements Store pickup as a fulfillment method under the type pickup.

-## Included in this example plugin
+## Included in this fulfillment-method-pickup-store plugin
 ß
 ### `src/`

 The `src` folder contains all the plugin files.
-An `index.js` with a bear-bones `registerPlugin` is included.

 ### `.gitignore`